wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 A clean and simple contact form with Google reCAPTCHA and Twitter Bootstrap markup.

 == Changelog ==
+= 4.1.1 =
+* Enabled internationalisation, this plugin will now work with multiple languages = 4.1.0 =
+* Fixed a bug in class.cff_settings.php where php opening tag had got missed off.
+This problem caused the settings screen not to display correctly but only occurred with some versions of php.
+Please upgrade if you have this problem.
 = 4.0.9 =
 * Switched header argument of wp_mail over to a filter to remove any potential conflicts with other emailing plugins or themes
 * The ability to set a different recipient email address.
 Previously all email was sent to the WordPress administrator email address.